Here's the fact—

-Earlier, the use of Neural Networks were restricted to simple classification problems like spam messages, but they have since advanced to domains like visual search engines, recommendation engines, chatbots, and the medical field.
+Earlier, the use of Neural Networks was restricted to simple classification problems, like spam messages, but they have since advanced to domains like visual search engines, recommendation engines, chatbots, and the medical field.

 The evolution of small Artificial Neural Networks that could handle fewer data samples has evolved into architectures consisting of millions of parameters trained on tons of data.

 After reading this article, you’ll understand the following:

 Neural Networks are the functional unit of Deep Learning and are known to mimic the behavior of the human brain to solve complex data-driven problems.

 The input data is processed through different layers of artificial neurons stacked together to produce the desired output.

 From speech recognition and person recognition to healthcare and marketing, Neural Networks have been used in a varied set of domains.

 The Neural Network architecture is made of individual units called neurons that mimic the biological behavior of the brain.